 Class aides are provided by SSD based on individual needs and situations.
 Class aides assist students with in-class assignments and other classroom activities that the student cannot carry out on their own, based on their disability.
-If a student believes that they may need a class aide, they should contact their SSD Counselor to make a request.
+If a student believes that they may need a class aide, they should submit their request through AIM and contact their SSD counselor.
 The counselor will then determine the need for a class aide based upon the student's needs and course requirements.
 This accommodation is approved by the SSD Counselor.
 If you have any questions regarding this accommodation, please email the office at ssd@csusb.edu.